'Top 2016 UK Romantic Weekend Break' - Stylist Magazine

 Cwm Hill is a traditional Pembrokeshire 'croglofft' cottage set snuggly into the hillside in a quiet and peaceful green valley.
 Drive down half a mile of track to find the cottage in a field that runs down to a stream.
 Small, cosy and ideal for romantic getaways.
 You have two acres of land to romp about in, and direct access to a good footpath network - making this a great cottage for dog owners.

 The cottage had been empty since the 1940s, and has been fully restored by Under the Thatch conserving all original features.
-The three-year rescue project (completed in summer 2011) provides a cottage full of character, antique furnishings and modern conveniences to complement the open fire and wood-burner.
+The three-year rescue project provides a cottage full of character, mixing antique furnishings with modern conveniences.
 Central heating, a modern, efficient wood-burner and an open fire keep the cottage snug year-round.

 The cottage is centrally heated (included in holiday price) and there is an open fire and woodburner.
 The ground floor is open plan, and open to the 'croglofft' sleeping mezzanine over.
 All windows have open country views - you can't see any other houses.
 WIFI provided free of charge (usually available like any WIFI, but cannot be guaranteed).

 The nearest train station is Clarbeston Road (only 3.5 miles distant, 8 minute drive) but you may feel that you want a car to explore the area.
 Access from South of England via M4 is quick, and easy.